 91. Declaration of notifiable infectious disease-related conditions

+(1) In this section —

+acute rheumatic fever means an illness caused by an autoimmune response to a bacterial infection with group A streptococcus (GAS);

+rheumatic heart disease means damage to the heart resulting from an episode, or more than one episode, of acute rheumatic fever.

-(1) The regulations may declare a medical condition, other than a notifiable infectious disease, to be a notifiable infectious disease-related condition.
+(1A) The regulations may —

+(a) declare a medical condition, other than a notifiable infectious disease, to be a notifiable infectious disease-related condition; or

+(b) declare a notifiable infectious disease-related condition to be an urgently notifiable infectious disease-related condition.

-(2) A medical condition cannot be declared to be a notifiable infectious disease-related condition unless it is a medical condition that —
+(2) A medical condition cannot be declared to be a notifiable infectious disease-related condition or an urgently notifiable infectious disease-related condition unless it is a medical condition that —

 (a) is or may be caused by an infectious disease; or